Most of the time, when real estate pros look for CRMs, they come across the ones that can have a steep monthly price tag.

 - Real estate investing quickstart (take a look here)

 - Real estate brokerage (take a look here)

 - Real estate collaboration (take a look here)

 You can use Podio for real estate as a customer relationship management software, workflow automation, and collaboration tool.

 You could also customize it with apps and extensions so that you end up with a whole one-stop-shop real estate business suite and pay a maximum of $24 per month.

 One of the key benefits I see in using Podio over many other real estate CRMs (my article about this topic here) is that it is customizable to such an extent that you could basically clone one of the CRMs mentioned in the linked article above without needing programming skills and getting a free or almost free real estate CRM.

-As you can already see, Podio already offers apps/templates for realtors, brokers, investors and property managers.
+As you can see, Podio already offers apps/templates for realtors, brokers, investors, and property managers.

 So different types of real estate use cases are covered.